Turkish Air Force Academy: History

 On August 30, 1968 the Air Force Academy had its first graduates in Istanbul.
 The duration of the training was expanded from two years to three years in the 1969-1970 education period, and to four years in 1974.
-Until 1960 female cadets were admitted to the academy.
-In 1992 after 32 years once again they began to be admitted, and a total number of 134 female officers have graduated from the academy from 1996 to the present (2011).
+Until 1960, female cadets were admitted to the academy.
+In 1992, after 32 years once again they began to be admitted, and a total number of 134 female officers have graduated from the academy from 1996 to 2011.
 Since 1992, 120 cadets of friendly and allied countries have also been trained in the Turkish Air Force Academy.
-On May 17, 2000 the Air Force Academy Dean of the Faculty was established.
-The foundation of the Air Force Academy Dean of the Faculty was a milestone in support of the academic activities to be implemented in a modern and efficient way.
 The Aeronautics and Space Technologies Institute was founded in 2001 for graduate studies.
 The institute serves as a higher education institute for both Air Force and other service branches.

-The Air Force Academy covers an area of 4.5 million square meters.
-Indoor and outdoor facilities are at Yeşilyurt, Istanbul and flight and encampment facilities are at Yalova.

-After 2016 Turkish coup d'état attempt Naval academy (along with Military Academy, Air Force Academy and the all other military educational institutions) became part of the new National Defence University which is formed under Ministry of National Defence.
+After the 2016 Turkish coup d'état attempt, the Air Force Academy, together with the Military Academy, the Naval Academy, and other military educational institutions, became part of the National Defense University, which was established under the Ministry of National Defense.

 Education

-The Academy's aim is to have pilot candidates who are trained in modern science and technology, and capable of dealing with the problems and issues of military daily life, and also with the attributes and abilities to strengthen the Turkish Armed Forces.
-The Academy uses different ways to achieve those aims via military, academic, affective domain, and physical education and training.
-TAFA is a four-year institution of higher learning, providing an academic education, military training and physical training.
+The Academy educates pilot candidates with training in science and technology, preparing them for the professional requirements of military service in the Turkish Armed Forces.
+Education is delivered through a combination of academic instruction, military training, physical education, and affective development.
+The Turkish Air Force Academy is a four-year higher education institution providing undergraduate education alongside military and physical training.

 Academic program

 Undergraduate programs

-The Academy educates cadets within the following departments in contemporary academic knowledge and skills with theoretical and practical lessons: Aeronautical Engineering, Electronic Engineering, Computer Engineering, Industrial Engineering, Applied Sciences, Military And Social Sciences, Foreign Languages, and Administrative Science.
+The Academy provides theoretical and practical instruction through the following departments: Aeronautical Engineering, Electronic Engineering, Computer Engineering, Industrial Engineering, Applied Sciences, Military and Social Sciences, Foreign Languages, and Administrative Sciences.

+The academy operates pedagogical and social clubs as part of its extracurricular activities.
+Cadets participating in these clubs present their work during the annual Eagles’ Week and on other occasions.

+Social clubs at the Academy include the Band Club, Music Club, Drawing and Marbling Club, Folk Dance Club, Model Aircraft Club, Electronics Club, Media Club, and Drama Club.

 Graduate programs

-The Aeronautics and Space Technologies Institute (ASTIN) initially offered graduate programs in Aeronautics, Electronics, Computer, and Industrial Engineering subjects.
-An Aerospace program was initiated in the 2003-2004 academic year.
-The graduate program which offered 4 Master of Science (M.S.) programs at the start now continues with 5 programs.
-In addition, a Doctor of Philosophy (Ph.D.) program in 4 disciplines is now being offered, and as well as the Master of Science programs, there is a newly opened program in Administrative Science, which aims to increase the management abilities of the cadets.
+The Aeronautics and Space Technologies Institute (ASTIN) initially offered graduate programs in Aeronautical, Electronic, Computer, and Industrial Engineering.
+An Aerospace program was introduced in the 2003–2004 academic year.
+The Institute currently offers five Master of Science (M.S.) programs, compared to four at its inception.
+In addition, Doctor of Philosophy (Ph.D.) programs are offered in four disciplines.
+An M.S. program in Administrative Sciences has also been introduced.